Jan Riley

 Joelyn Kelly

-I visited Cody for the first time in April of 2016 and immediately knew this would be our home.
-Less than 6 months later, my husband and I sold our acreage in Minnesota and moved to Wapiti with 2 horses, 2 dogs, and 2 cats.
-We have since added 2 more horses, another dog, and 2 more cats (adopted from PCAS) to our family.
-I work from my home for a technology company headquartered in Pleasanton, CA, where I specialize in Human Resources and Payroll software.
-I enjoy riding, camping, and being around animals in my spare time.
-It is an honor for me to be serving on the Board for PCAS, and I look forward to working with everyone involved.
-Joelyn was elected to the board on June 18, 2020.
+Joelyn visited Cody for the first time in April of 2016 and immediately knew this would be her home.
+Less than 6 months later, she and her husband sold their acreage in Minnesota and moved to Wapiti with 2 horses, 2 dogs, and 2 cats.
+They have since added 2 more horses, another dog, and 2 more cats (adopted from PCAS) to their family.
+She works from her home for a technology company headquartered in Pleasanton, CA, where she specializes in Human Resources and Payroll software.
+She enjoys riding, camping, and being around animals in her spare time.
+She is honored to be serving on the Board for PCAS and looks forward to working with everyone involved.
+Joelyn was elected to the Board on June 18, 2020 and elected as President of the Board on May 19, 2022.

 Photo provided by Joelyn Kelly